 Persons in need of other protection may receive refugee status declaration but this is only applicable in Sweden.

 Asylum seekers may, in exceptional cases, be granted a residence permit, even if they do not need protection from persecution.
-This relates to particularly distressing circumstances directly linked to their personal circumstances, such as a particularly serious health issue, adaptation in Sweden and the situation in their native country.
+This relates to exceptionally distressing circumstances directly linked to their personal circumstances, such as a exceptionally serious health issue, adaptation in Sweden and the situation in their native country.
 A collected assessment of such circumstances may result in a residence permit.
+Children can be granted a residence permit if there are particularly distressing circumstances.

 In these instances as it is not a matter of offering protection, refugee status declaration is not applicable.